Sabicool/Malleus-Anki-Addon/readme.md

 -   [ ] Add guidelines database
 -   [X] Integrate full database syncs using python script
 -   [ ] Integrate with local LLM or neural network to suggest tags
+-   [ ] Add note type customisation options

 <a id="org164e890"></a>

 ## Troubleshooting

-This extension requires access to the internet to use the notion API.
-Please ensure you are using it while connected to the internet.

 There are some issues when trying to use the add-on while the database is being updated.
-Try re-installing the addon if issues occur.
+Please wait for the progress bar to finish before using the page selector.

 <a id="org389a9f6"></a>

-## Limitations

-I have not yet implemented full database syncs into the add on.
-Full database syncs can take a bit of time unfortunately and I will update the cache and re-upload the Anki addon when this occurs.
-I could consider writing a script in python to do this on a publicly hosted github repository and then the cache can be downloaded the cache from there.

-<a id="orgd2879ee"></a>

 ## Licence